bsvveen/Aurelia-Typescript-Skeleton-4VS/README.md

 ## Aurelia Typescript Skeleton for VisualStudio

-This project provides an Aurelia skeleton application written in Typescript, using SystemJs/Jspm as module loader/packager and is configured to run in Visual Studio.
+This project provides an Aurelia skeleton application written in Typescript, using Systemjs/Jspm as module loader/packager and is configured to run in Visual Studio.
-Typescript debugging should be working, the breakpoints are hit.
+Typescript debugging, in Visual Studio, does work in this project, the breakpoints are hit.
 SystemJS is configured to NOT transpile on the browser, the intention is that Visual Studio transpiles
-Typesscript to ES5 while building the project.
+Typesscript to ES5 while building the project, therefore Gulp is not used in this project.
 Testing and deployment/bundling is not covered by this project.

 [![Join the chat at https://gitter.im/aurelia/discuss](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/aurelia/discuss?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)